mark-watson/haskell_book/manuscript/openai.md

 Here we will use the library **openai-hs** written by Alexander Thiemann.
 The GitHub repository for his library is [https://github.com/agrafix/openai-hs/tree/main/openai-hs](https://github.com/agrafix/openai-hs/tree/main/openai-hs).

+We will start by writing client code to call the OpenAI completion API for an arbitrary input text.
+We will then use this completion client code for a specialized application: finding all the place names in input text and returning them as a list of strings.

 In the development of practical AI systems, LLMs like those provided by OpenAI, Anthropic, and Hugging Face have emerged as pivotal tools for numerous applications including natural language processing, generation, and understanding.
 These models, powered by deep learning architectures, encapsulate a wealth of knowledge and computational capabilities.
 As a Haskell enthusiast embarking on the journey of intertwining the elegance of Haskell with the power of these modern language models, you might also want to experiment with the OpenAI Python examples that are much more complete than what we look at here.

 OpenAI provides an API for developers to access models like GPT-4o.
 The OpenAI API is designed with simplicity and ease of use in mind, making it a common choice for developers.
 It provides endpoints for different types of interactions, be it text completion, translation, or semantic search among others.
 We will use the text completion API in this chapter.
 The robustness and versatility of the OpenAI API make it a valuable asset for anyone looking to integrate advanced language understanding and generation capabilities into their applications.